BEST “Self Talk” How To In Less Than 5 Minutes

 It’s no coincidence that many of the sporting greats share common traits.
 From hard-work and determination, to the many sacrifices they made for their sport.
-But whether it’s Usain Bolt or Michael Phelps, self-talk is a skill that comes up time and again.
+But whether it’s Usain Bolt or Michael Phelps, self-talk and psychological skills training, sport psychology comes up time and again.
 As such, it’s an important tool to have.

 The power of self-talk has been widely studied in sports psychological skills training for many years now.
 As an athlete, even if this isn’t something you currently practice, or give much attention to, it’s never too late.
 It’s something you can incorporate into your training regime and day-to-day life.
 It is something we can train ourselves and therefore improve on.
 This can take time and patience, and is often part of a positive-growth mindset.